2015 Call for Submissions

-Lewis University and Kansas City Kansas Community College are pleased to announce an international call for submissions for the Electronic Music Midwest Festival, featuring guest performer Craig Hultgren, to be held October 16-18, 2014 at Lewis University.
+Lewis University and Kansas City Kansas Community College are pleased to announce an international call for submissions for the Electronic Music Midwest Festival, featuring guest performer Keith Benjamin (trumpet), to be held November 19-21, 2015 at Kansas City Kansas Community College.

 Each concert will feature an 8.1 speaker diffusion system.
-Acclaimed cellist Craig Hultgren will be the featured performer and composers are encouraged to submit works for his consideration.
+Acclaimed trumpeter, Keith Benjamin, will be the featured performer and composers are encouraged to submit works for his consideration.
 Any composer regardless of region, age or nationality may submit one work.

 EMM accepts all electroacoustic works, but we especially seek music that falls within one of the following categories:

-1) Composition for cello and fixed media and/or live electronics
+1) Composition for trumpet and fixed media and/or live electronics

 2) Two channel works for fixed media